Biden heading to Hill, as Democrats scale back $3.5T plan

 Rep. Ilhan Omar, D-Minn., another progressive leader, pointing her criticism clear at Manchin's remarks.

-Centrists were similarly frustrated and warned off canceling the public works vote.
-But one centrist leader Rep. Josh Gottheimer, D-N.J. remained upbeat, tweeting that he expected the vote Friday.

-Also Friday, the House and Senate were expected to swiftly approve a 30-day extension of surface transportation programs that were set to expire with the fiscal yearend, averting the furloughing of more than 3,500 federal transportation workers.

-Associated Press writers Jonathan Lemire, Kevin Freking, Brian Slodysko and Padmananda Rama contributed to this report.
+Associated Press writers Zeke Miller, Jonathan Lemire, Kevin Freking, Brian Slodysko and Padmananda Rama contributed to this report.

 Credit: Patrick Semansky